Let us help you with all your conveyancing needs today.

 filler@godaddy.com

-Our specialty is regional and rural.
-We look after you for your purchase or sale of residences and vacant land in regional and rural towns and villages, as well as small or large rural farming and/or grazing property, including Western Lands Lease property and residential camps (which have requirements in addition to freehold rural and residential property transactions).
+Our specialty is regional and rural in New South Wales.
+We look after you for your purchase or sale of residences and vacant land all over New South Wales and particularly in regional and rural towns and villages, as well as small or large rural farming and/or grazing property, including Western Lands Lease property.
+We are able to ably assist for the sale and purchase of Western Lands Lease residential mining camps at Lightning Ridge NSW (which have requirements in addition to freehold rural and residential property transactions).

-We prepare for you the legal paperwork required when buying or selling property (such as a residence or a strata unit, small or large rural acreage, and Western Lands Lease property and residential mining camps).
+We prepare for you the legal paperwork required when buying or selling property or a Water Licence.
 We obtain searches and necessary certificates, prepare or peruse Contracts for Sale & Purchase, we liaise with your lender, prepare and check settlement adjustment figures and bring the contract to completion.

-We also prepare commercial leases, residential tenancy agreements, small vendor finance mortgages and look after retail business sale and purchase transactions.
+We also prepare commercial leases, small vendor finance mortgages and look after small business sale and purchase transactions.

 We can attend to registration of Notices of Death and Transmission applications.